Pop Culture Madness!

 The Olympic Village used at Lake Placid 1980 Olympics became, and is, a functioning prison.

 Convicted murderer Jack Abbot wrote Norman Mailer about his experiences behind bars.
-Impressed with his writing, Mailer helped get Abbot's book published and spearheaded Abbot's successful parole in 1980.
-6 weeks after being released, Abbot stabbed another man to death in New York City.
+Impressed with his writing, Mailer helped get Abbot’s book published and spearheaded Abbot’s successful parole in 1980.
+Six weeks after being released, Abbot stabbed another man to death in New York City.

 Saudia Flight 163 made a successful emergency landing after the plane caught fire, but all 301 people on board died because the captain did not immediately order an emergency evacuation.

 During the filming of Caligula, in Rome, Malcolm McDowell took the entire production crew out to dinner to celebrate an English football win against Italy.
-At the end of the expensive meal, he claimed to not have enough money, and stuck the film's choreographer with the bill.
+At the end of the expensive meal, he claimed not to have enough money and stuck the film’s choreographer with the bill.

 A Washington Post reporter named Janet Cooke fabricated a story about an 8-year-old heroin addict in 1980.
 The story, Jimmy's World, won a Pulitzer Prize, which she returned once the editors outed her.